These cooking methods reduce or eliminate the need for oil and use shorter cooking times which help preserve nutrients.

 Grilling works well for beef, pork, venison

 Stir FryingStir frying adds very little fat to your meal.
 It's also convenient because you only need one large pan, or better yet, a wok.
-Stir frying is easy and lets you combine meats or fish with fresh vegetables, and rice (brown rice is better than white rice
+Stir frying is easy and lets you combine meats or fish with fresh vegetables, and rice or noodles.